-Stigma, independence, social and work barriers among top challenges to
+Stigma, independence, social and work barriers among top challenges to be addressed

 Restricted independence and discrimination

 Every day, many Canadians living with epilepsy experience social isolation, work barriers and relationship issues, according to The Impact of Epilepsy on Canadians survey.
 Over half of respondents (56 per cent) say that restricted independence due to epilepsy is their number one challenge.
 Stigma, discrimination and a lack of awareness about epilepsy is cited by 38 per cent as the number two challenge, along with the impact of the disorder on their social life.
 The third biggest challenge facing Canadians with epilepsy is maintaining employment, with half saying their job choices are restricted, and just under 40 per cent unable to get a job if they disclose their condition.

 "Since I was diagnosed with epilepsy more than 28 years ago, I have learned to cope with the many challenges of this disorder, including the effects of seizures and the feeling of isolation which comes as a result of stigma and discrimination," says Terri Beaton, who lives in Victoria, B.C.
 "This survey, as well as connecting with my local epilepsy society, has given me a voice - a way to share my experiences with epilepsy, in the hopes of overcoming the obstacles faced by all those who are touched by it, including our family, friends and colleagues."